thepranab/materials-for-max-qe2021-online-school/README.md

 For each day, the respective hands-on exercises are located in `Day-X/` folder, where `X` is the day number.
-Each `Day-X/` folder contains a `README.md` file, which is a very short description of exercises, and a `handson-dayX.pdf` file that contains slides, which describe the hands-on exercises in more detail.
+Each `Day-X/` folder contains the `README.md` file, which is a very short description of exercises, and the `handson-dayX.pdf` file that contains slides, which describe the hands-on exercises in more detail.

 For each day, the exercises are located within the `Day-X/` directory